icon / 24x24 / ic24-trending-up

 man with glasses working on his laptop smiling

 It’s common for prospective franchise owners to consider the cheapest franchise to open when researching the business model.
 Many entrepreneurs would rather dip their toes in the water rather than land a cannonball into the deep end of the pool.
+Taking that first step can feel daunting, but a smaller investment can still return a healthy profit.

 “Just because a franchise costs $2 million doesn’t mean you’ll make more money,” said FranChoice franchise consultant Andy Banker, who has over 20 years of experience in franchising and advises potential owners across the US.
 “A $100,000–$150,000 startup, including three months’ operating funds, may be even better.”